 Check our list of mistakes to avoid, and constantly be on the lookout for other big obstacles.
 Invest in salon insurance to help you mitigate a disaster.
 Assemble a team you can count on.
 Invest in marketing to bring in new clients, both through traditional and digital channels.
 Constantly look for new products and services to offer.
 If you incorporate all of these principles into a solid plan to grow, you’ve done all you can to help your small business succeed.

 If things aren’t going as you’d hoped at first, experiment!
 Try new things, from this guide and from anywhere else you find new ideas.
 Just be analytical and honest with yourself about what is and isn’t working.
-As long as you remain proactive and engaged, and do your best to help your business grow, your salon can be successful for years to come.
+As long as you remain proactive and engaged, do your best to help your company grow, and make your business is insured correctly, your salon can be successful for years to come.